 As an expert in artisanal water ice and the best soft serve we’ve ever had, D’Emilio’s Old World Ice Treats is the perfect dessert spot in any season.
 Using his grandmother’s sorbetto recipe, Chris D’Emilio makes numerous creative water ice flavors using fresh, mostly local ingredients.

 It’s possible to buy water ice only here, but with soft serve like this, you’d be missing out.
-Add some soft serve to water ice for a gelati (pro tip: birch beer and vanilla tastes like a root beer float), or go all-in on the soft serve alone.
+Add some soft serve for a gelati (pro tip: birch beer and vanilla tastes like a root beer float), or go all-in on the soft serve alone.
 D’Emilio’s makes amazing sundaes with fanciful names like Love Ya to Reeses packed with peanut butter flavor, the Unicorn Sundae featuring the colors of the rainbow, and the Pooh Bear sundae complete with clover honey.
 The menu is posted daily on Instagram.

 1-900-Ice-Cream